ESIPFed/data-help-desk/docs/planning/detailed_planning_steps.md

       target audience.
     - Utilize social media, email, and academic networks to inform potential users about the services offered.
+    - A communication plan should be developed to advertise the Data Help Desk on the meeting website.
     - Promote upcoming sessions, available experts, or specific topics that will be discussed.
     - Incorporate signage during in-person events along with clear online visuals can enhance user awareness.
+    - Ambassadors, such as section chairs and scientific session presenters, can also promote the event.
 1. **Promote Communication Channels**
+    - Plan for multiple communication channels to accommodate different user preferences.
-    - Use platforms such as a dedicated Slack channel or social media (e.g., a hashtag like #DataHelpDesk) to facilitate real-time questions and answers.
+    - This can include a public channel like BlueSky using a specific hashtag and a more private option like a survey form to facilitate real-time questions and answers.
 This approach was successfully employed at various data help desks, allowing for quick responses and resource sharing.
+    - A dedicated Slack channel for experts (such as #datahelpdesk-experts within the ESIP Slack workspace) can facilitate backchannel conversations and allow experts less comfortable with public platforms to contribute.
+    - Use platforms such as a dedicated Slack channel or social media (e.g., a hashtag like #DataHelpDesk)

 ## Recruit Volunteers and Experts

 The strength of your data help desk heavily relies on the expertise of your team.
 Aim for a diverse group comprised of data managers, scientists with practical experience, and technical support staff proficient in oceanographic data.
+Diversity in volunteers, both in organizations and topics represented, is valuable as user questions can vary widely.
 Each team member should possess strong communication skills, enabling them to effectively explain complex data management topics in accessible terms.

 <!-- prettier-ignore -->
 1. **Assemble Help Desk Staffing Volunteers**